-Use the networking menus to view and adjust communication settings for systems with remote RBUS devices, such as a PIM or load management device, and for systems that use the Kohler® OnCue® Plus Home Generator Management System.
+Use the networking menus to view and adjust communication settings for systems with remote RBUS devices such as a PIM or load shed kit, and for systems that use the Kohler® OnCue® Plus Generator Management System.

 RBUS is a proprietary RS-485 communications protocol.